-A coronary CT angiogram can check your heart for various conditions, but it's primarily used to check for narrowed or blocked arteries in your heart (coronary artery disease).
-If your test suggests that you have heart disease, you and your health care provider can discuss treatment options.
+A coronary CT angiogram is mainly used to check for narrowed or blocked arteries in your heart (coronary artery disease).
+However, your doctor can use it to check your heart for various conditions.

 You'll be exposed to some radiation during the test.
 The amount varies depending on the type of machine used.
 The risk of developing cancer from a CT angiogram isn't known, but it's small.
 However, you shouldn't have a CT angiogram if you're pregnant because of possible harm to your unborn child.

 How you prepare

 Food and medications

 Usually, you'll be asked not to eat anything for about four hours before your test.
 You can drink water.
 Avoid caffeinated drinks 12 hours before your test because they can increase your heart rate, which can make it difficult to get clear pictures of your heart.

 Clothing and personal items

 What you can expect

 CT angiograms are usually performed in the radiology department of a hospital or an outpatient imaging facility.

 Before the procedure

-Your doctor might give you a medication called a beta blocker to slow your heart rate, enabling the scan to produce a clearer image.
-Let your health care provider know if you've had side effects from beta blockers in the past.
+Before a CT coronary angiogram, you may receive a medication called a beta blocker to slow your heart rate.
+Doing so provides clearer images on the CT scan.
+Let your doctor know if you've had side effects from beta blockers in the past.

 During the procedure

 You'll lie on a long table that slides through a short, tunnel-like machine (CT scanner).
 If you're uncomfortable in closed spaces, ask your doctor if you need medication to help you relax.

-A technician will operate the machine from a room that's separated from your exam room by a glass window.
-There will be an intercom system that allows you and the technician to communicate with each other.
+A technician operates the CT machine from a room that's separated from your exam room by a glass window.
+An intercom system allows you and the technician to talk to each other.

 After the procedure

 After your CT angiogram is completed, you can return to your normal daily activities.
 You should be able to drive yourself home or to work.
 Drink plenty of water to help flush the dye from your system.